pdimens/harpy/Modules/phasing.md

 You may want to phase your genotypes into haplotypes, as haplotypes tend to be more informative than unphased genotypes (higher polymorphism, captures relationship between genotypes).
-Phasing genotypes into haplotypes requires alignment files, such as those produced by `harpy align` and a variant call file, such as those produced by `harpy variants` or `harpy impute`.
-Phasing only works on SNP data, and will not work for structural variants produced by `LEVIATHAN`.
+Phasing genotypes into haplotypes requires alignment files, such as those produced by `harpy align` and a variant call file, such as those produced by `harpy variants` or `harpy impute`. **Phasing only works on SNP data**, and will not work for structural variants produced by `LEVIATHAN`.
 You can phase genotypes into haplotypes with Harpy using the `phase` module:
 ```bash
 harpy phase OPTIONS...
 ```